hsnodgrass/hsnodgrass.github.io/_posts/2021-01-30-convert-hex-strings-to-ips-with-ruby.md

 ip_addr = ip_octets.join('.') # => "192.168.0.1"

 # Putting it all together
 ip_addr = ["C0A80001".to_i(16)].pack('N').unpack('CCCC').join('.') # => "192.168.0.1"
 ```

-*While writing this article, I found [this converted](https://www.vultr.com/resources/ipv4-converter/) for the examples which makes a good bookmark.*
+*While writing this post, I found [this converter](https://www.vultr.com/resources/ipv4-converter/) for the examples which makes a good bookmark.*